NVIDIA/apex/examples/imagenet/README.md

 `main_fp16_optimizer.py` with `--fp16` demonstrates use of `apex.fp16_utils.FP16_Optimizer` to automatically manage master parameters and loss scaling.

+`apex.parallel.DistributedDataParallel` automatically allreduces and averages gradients during `backward()`.
+If you wish to control the allreduce manually instead (for example, to carry out the allreduce every few iterations instead of every iteration), [apex.parallel.reduce](https://nvidia.github.io/apex/parallel.html#apex.parallel.Reducer) provides a convenient wrapper.
+`main_reducer.py` is identical to `main.py`, except that it shows the use of `Reducer` instead of `DistributedDataParallel`.

 ## Requirements

 - `pip install -r requirements.txt`